Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 Are homemade dog treats more nutritious than store-bought ones?

 Like anything, the ingredients you use determine how nutritious a food is.
-Homemade dog treats can be more nutritious than store-bought options, as you can control the ingredients used.
+Homemade dog treats can be healthier than store-bought options, as you can control the ingredients used.

 Some of these are affiliate links, and I will earn a small commission off the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.